antarctica/lantern/docs/exporters.md

 instance, which provides additional context such as the build time and associated commit for exported content.

 > [!IMPORTANT]
-> For auditing and to follow best practice, per-user IAM credentials, with suitable, limited, permissions to manage
+> Per-user AWS IAM credentials, with suitable, limited, permissions to manage items in the referenced bucket, SHOULD be
-> items in the referenced bucket, SHOULD be used over common credentials.
+> used over common credentials.

 ## Exporter classes